wisesmile/wisesmile.github.io/pages/cv.md

 Annapolis, Maryland
 Application Developer

-I led a team responsible for refactoring a customer portal application into the Ruby on Rails.
-The application was the primary interface between USi and its customers for the review of critical system information and the entry of trouble tickets.
+I led a team responsible for refactoring a customer portal application into
+Ruby on Rails.
+The application was the primary interface between USi and its
+customers for the review of critical system information and the entry of trouble tickets.

 Accomplishments
 * Introduced agile process and rapid deployment of the application in three week sprints